Pudhaiyal: Plot

 Parimalam and Durai meet and talk about how her father Kumaravadivu in Sri Lanka was implicated in her mother's murder and imprisoned.
 Padmini and her sister Thangam come to India, where the sister dies.
-It is believed that she was drowned and her body lies under the sand.
+It is believed that she drowned and her body lies under the sand.
 Vellaiambalam overhears the word "Thangam" (Tamil for gold) and believes a fortune is buried there.